arken/core-manifest/README.md

 ## License

-Copyright 2019-2021 Alec Scott & Arken Project <team@arken.io>
+Copyright 2019-2021 Alec Scott & the Arken Project <team@arken.io>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.